orey/papers/docs/articles/conf-mgt.md

 In order to generalize an approach based on components, the concepts of ``component'' and ``smart components'' are at the center of DDMS Product Line and Modeling and Simulation workgroups.
 Being able to think the A/C in components that can be reused on several products of the same family is a major industrial challenge of the next decades.

-For \ah, the challenges are at the center of the civil and military versions of the H160\footnote{The H160M will be delivered to the French MoD under the name of HIL (``Hélicoptère Inter-armées Léger'').}, but also in the future product family that could be derived from the H175.
+For \ah, the challenges are at the center of the civil and military versions of the H160\footnote{The H160M will be delivered to the French MoD under the name of HIL (``Hélicoptère Inter-armées Léger'').}, but also in the future product family that could be derived from the aircraft.

 \subsection{\cmm\ new principles and 3DExperience}